iamstevendao/blog/diary.md

 ---
 >If my grammar or vocabulary is wrong or inappropriate, please correct me, I appreciate any advice.

+- **2017-09-28 (Finish Pacman C++)**
+I have been spending a lot of time trying to figure out how the game is so laggy until I have a talk with my C++ teacher, he advised me about use the RELEASE version instead because of the [iterations problem](https://stackoverflow.com/questions/12631609/why-is-this-code-100-times-slower-in-debug) in the Debug mode of Visual C++ 2010.
+It turns out to work perfectly in the release mode.

 - **2017-09-24 (Start with Socket Programming at work)** I did a lot of Socket and TCP/IP recently at work since I need to create a TCP/IP server and clients to apply widely for my company.
 It works in C#, probably with a process running in the background only, but we need to consider about UI/UX later.
 The tests and practices are being updated into [socket-program](https://github.com/iamstevendao/socket-program).